jeaninebaumert/jeaninebaumert.github.io/_teaching/2015-spring-teaching-2.md

 ---
 title: "Intermediate Microeconomics"
 collection: teaching
-type: "Workshop"
+type: "MSc course, Teaching Assistant"
 permalink: /teaching/2015-spring-teaching-1
-venue: "University 1, Department"
+venue: "John Hopkins University SAIS"
 date: 2015-01-01
-location: "City, Country"
+location: "Bologna, Italy"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.